MuhammadSheryar18/Bank-Marketing-Campaign-Analysis-and-Prediction/README.md

 - *Prediction Model*: Uses machine learning (XGBoost) to classify customer subscription likelihood.
 - *User-Friendly UI*: Built with Streamlit to allow non-technical users to input data and get predictions.
 - *Data Visualization*: Insights into trends such as conversion rates, age-group analysis, and feature importance.
-- *Offline Capability*: Batch processing of customer data in CSV files.
+- *Offline Capability*: Predicts outcomes for a single customer at a time by taking input for all features

 ---